AppStudio Player allows you to use your app on any platform without building and deploying installation files.

-If Player has been installed on a device, it can be opened with special conditions by navigating to a URL using an app link.
-To open Player from an app link, go to https://appstudio.arcgis.com on an iOS or Android device that has Player installed on it.
+If AppStudio Player has been installed on a device, it can be opened with special conditions by navigating to a URL using an app link.
+To open the player from an app link, go to https://appstudio.arcgis.com on an iOS or Android device that has the player installed on it.

-Custom parameters can also be used to apply conditions to Player when opened.
-You can provide an app ID to immediately load an app in Player in the following format:
+Custom parameters can also be used to apply conditions to AppStudio Player when opened.
+You can provide an app ID to immediately load an app in the player in the following format: